Hair Salon Loyalty Programme: Rebook 70% of Clients

 - Blowout styling upgrade ($20-30 value, minimal added time)

-- Hair mask treatment during color processing ($25 value, $5 cost)
+- Hair mask treatment during colour processing ($25 value, $5 cost)

 Interim milestone: 4 visits = Small reward